 9:30pm - 12:30pm

-This workshop will serve as a guided exploration of combining and creating relief, intaglio, and mono printing and experimenting with a variety of image making in prints.
-We will carve, incise, transfer images, and learn the secrets of ink on paper.
-Students will be encouraged to develop individual projects layering plates and creating textural images built from a variety of materials.
+This course will serve as a guided exploration of combining and creating experimental materials matrix and mono printing.
+We will learn the secrets of color ink on paper.
 In the spirit of green printing, the workshop features environmentally-friendly water miscible inks.
-Printmaking experience in monotype, relief, or lithography is desirable but not mandatory.
+Open to all levels.

 4:30pm - 7:30pm

-This hands-on class will introduce basic techniques and tools, encouraging students to develop individual projects in mediums including drypoint, monotype, chine colle, carborundum, color viscosity, paper lithography, and embossment.
-We will handle and discuss fine art, Western, and Asian papers.
+This hands-on class will introduce basic techniques and tools, encouraging students to develop individual projects featuring silk aquatint, collagraph, carborundum and embossment.
+We will handle and discuss fine art, Western, and Asian papers including the technique of chine collé.
 In the spirit of green printing, the workshop features environmentally-friendly water miscible inks.
 The instructor will be present on both days.
 Find your technique and get inspired!